Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Introduction

 In \cite{zhao2015qos,zhao2014qos,zhang2018packetization,wu2015augmented}, the authors consider a wireless MVV transmission system with a single server\cite{zhao2015qos,zhao2014qos,zhang2018packetization} or multiple servers \cite{wu2015augmented} and multiple users, where channel fading and broadcast nature of wireless communications are captured.
 The transmission mechanisms in \cite{zhao2015qos,zhao2014qos,zhang2018packetization,wu2015augmented} make use of natural multicast opportunities to reduce energy consumption.
 In particular, \cite{zhao2015qos,zhao2014qos,wu2015augmented} consider Orthogonal Frequency Division Multiple Access (OFDMA), and optimize power and subcarrier allocation to minimize the total transmission power \cite{zhao2015qos,zhao2014qos} or bandwidth consumption \cite{wu2015augmented}.
 None of \cite{zhao2015qos}, \cite{zhao2014qos} and \cite{wu2015augmented} considers view synthesis at the server or users, which can create multicast opportunities to further improve transmission efficiency in multiuser wireless networks.
 Thus, the transmission designs in \cite{zhao2015qos,zhao2014qos} and \cite{wu2015augmented} may be further improved.
 In \cite{zhang2018packetization}, the authors adopt view synthesis at each user to create multicast opportunities, but do not consider view synthesis at the server, and hence the transmission design in \cite{zhang2018packetization} cannot optimally utilize view synthesis-enabled multicast opportunities.

 In this paper, we would like to address the above limitations.
-We consider MVV transmission from a server to multiple users in a wireless network using Time Division Multiple Access (TDMA).
+We consider MVV transmission from a server to multiple users in a wireless network with Time Division Multiple Access (TDMA) for multiple views.
 Different from \cite{zhao2015qos,zhao2014qos,wu2015augmented}, we allow view synthesis at the server and each user to maximally create multicast opportunities for efficient MVV transmission in multiuser wireless networks.
-The main contributions of this paper are summarized below.
+The main contributions of this paper are summarized below.\footnote{This paper extends the results in the conference version \cite{xu2018energy} which does not consider the difference in timescale between view selection and time and power allocation, and studies only the energy consumption minimization problem.}

 \begin{itemize} \item First, we establish a mathematical model to specify view synthesis at the server and each user and characterize its impact on multicast opportunities.
 Note that this model is highly nontrivial and fundamentally enables the optimization of multicast opportunities.
 To the best of our knowledge, this is the first work providing an elegant mathematical model for specifying and controlling view synthesis at the server and all users.